Environmental Science and Policy, MS

 Be an Agent of Change

-Passionate about science and interested in policy?
-Passionate about policy and interested in science?
-Passionate about both?
-We’ve got you covered.
+Today's environmental challenges require professionals who understand the scientific foundations of problems and can navigate the policy making process.
+Our program immerses students in both worlds and teaches you how to facilitate the solutions.
 The MS in Environmental Science and Policy is an integrated curriculum of science, policy and law, communication skills, and professional advocacy that will make you an effective agent of change in the public, private, or non-profit sectors.

 Flexible, Immersive, Hands-on